rex-makusia/Infrastructure-as-Code/Notes-1-1.md

 - Instead, organizations need to find sustainable ways to grow and evolve.
 Call it the Age of Sustainable Growth

 - What does this have to do with Infrastructure as Code ?
-Those involve in **designing** and **building** the foundational layers of our oganizations business systemss must be aware of the **strategic drivers** those foundations must support.
+Those involve in **designing** and **building** the foundational layers of our oganizations business systems must be aware of the **strategic drivers** those foundations must support.
 A key driver is rationalizing systems to sustain growth with less waste.